KamilMalicki/Weird-Compiler/README.md

 ## Installation (Windows):

-To compile and execute Weird Language programs on Windows, download the compiler from the following link: [Weird Language Compiler](https://drive.google.com/file/d/1Yt9O33U0uUXcv2mGu9yhgsScRsKNNga0/view?usp=drive_link).
+To compile and execute Weird Language programs on Windows, download the compiler from the following link: [Weird Language Compiler](https://drive.google.com/file/d/1Yt9O33U0uUXcv2mGu9yhgsScRsKNNga0/view?usp=drive_link). then you should copy the Weird directory to C:\ to avoid errors.
+All this from the installation can now be used from the wdc.exe compiler in the Weird\bin\ directory.

 ## How to Write Code: